openbmc/openbmc/poky/documentation/dev-manual/start.rst

    The recommended method for accessing Yocto Project components is to use Git to clone the upstream repository and work from within that locally cloned repository.
-The procedure in this section exists should you desire a tarball snapshot of any given component.
+However, this section documents how to use a tarball snapshot of any given component.

 Follow these steps to locate and download a particular tarball: